UniversalCEFR: Enabling Open Multilingual Research on Language Proficiency Assessment: Abstract

 \section{Abstract}

-We introduce \textbf{\textsc{UniversalCEFR}}, a large-scale multilingual multidimensional dataset of texts annotated according to the CEFR (Common European Framework of Reference) scale in 13 languages.
-To enable open research in both automated readability and language proficiency assessment, \textsc{UniversalCEFR} comprises \textbf{505,807 CEFR-labeled texts} curated from educational and learner-oriented resources, standardized into a unified data format to support consistent processing, analysis, and modeling across tasks and languages.
-To demonstrate its utility, we conduct benchmark experiments using three modelling paradigms: a) linguistic feature-based classification, b) fine-tuning pre-trained LLMs, and c) descriptor-based prompting of instruction-tuned LLMs.
-Our results further support using linguistic features and fine-tuning pretrained models in multilingual CEFR level assessment.
-Overall, \textsc{UniversalCEFR} aims to establish best practices in data distribution in language proficiency research by standardising dataset formats and promoting their accessibility to the global research community.
+We introduce \textbf{\textsc{UniversalCEFR}}, a large-scale multilingual and multidimensional dataset of texts annotated with CEFR (Common European Framework of Reference) levels in 13 languages.
+To enable open research in automated readability and language proficiency assessment, \textsc{UniversalCEFR} comprises \textbf{505,807 CEFR-labeled texts} curated from educational and learner-oriented resources, standardized into a unified data format to support consistent processing, analysis, and modelling across tasks and languages.
+To demonstrate its utility, we conduct benchmarking experiments using three modelling paradigms: a) linguistic feature-based classification, b) fine-tuning pre-trained LLMs, and c) descriptor-based prompting of instruction-tuned LLMs.
+Our results support using linguistic features and fine-tuning pretrained models in multilingual CEFR level assessment.
+Overall, \textsc{UniversalCEFR} aims to establish best practices in data distribution for language proficiency research by standardising dataset formats, and promoting their accessibility to the global research community.